rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - All previous colleagues I have worked with have **excellent social communication skills**.
 They are all getting along with each other, properly handle client's concerns, and dedicated in their own ways.
 Some of them express empathy during my darkest days.
-In times of crises, I recognize that their reactions are valid and constructive criticism is how I can develop myself to become a better person.
+In times of crises, I recognize that their reactions are valid, and constructive criticism is how I can develop myself to become a better person.

 #### **Was there a person in your career who really made a difference?**